 Canadian Credit Scoring Model

-Equifax and TransUnion generate credit scores on a scale that ranges from 300 to 900.
+Equifax and TransUnion generate credit scores on a scale that ranges from 300 to 850 or 900 (each company has a different maximum score).
 The score is a ratio that indicates, over the next 12 – 24 months, what the likelihood is that you’ll be able to repay your debts.
-For example, if your score is 680, it means that 680 out of 900 people are likely to repay their debt.
+For example, if your score is 680, it means that 680 out of 850 people are likely to repay their debt.
 If your score is 500, the likelihood that you’ll repay your debt goes down.
 So, the higher your score, the better, but not at all costs.
 Keep in mind, that if your finances are tight right now and your score dips, it will recover as your financial situation recovers.

 A low score may prevent someone from obtaining credit while a high score makes it easier to obtain credit.
 Since a credit score also reflects an individual’s likelihood of repaying a debt, people with higher credit scores can sometimes obtain better interest rates, while people with low credit scores are sometimes charged higher interest rates because they are deemed to be a higher risk.

 Credit reports can be used for more than just borrowing money.
 Some jobs require that your credit bureau be checked as a condition of employment.
 Some landlords may also request that tenants provide a copy of their credit report to rent a home.
 A landlord may view a renter’s credit report as a reflection of the tenant’s character and the likelihood that the renter will pay their rent on time.

 Good credit can make life a little easier and bad credit can make things more difficult.
 If you have bad credit, you can learn how to re-establish your credit by clicking here.

 You also may be interested in these resources: